mmlacak/crochess/docs/source/libcc/ccpiece.rst

     :param pte: A piece, :c:type:`CcPieceTagType` value.
     :returns: :c:data:`true` if piece is a Centaur, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_JUST_SCOUT(pte)

+    Macro to check if given piece is just a Scout, without any tag.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is just a Scout, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_SCOUT_CAN_RUSH(pte)

+    Macro to check if given piece is a Scout, which can also rush.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is a Scout which can rush, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_SCOUT_RUSHED_PREVIOUS(pte)

+    Macro to check if given piece is a Scout, which rushed in a previous turn.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is a Scout which rushed in a previous turn, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_SCOUT_RUSHED_CURRENT(pte)

+    Macro to check if given piece is a Scout, which rushed in a current turn.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is a Scout which rushed in a current turn, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_IS_SCOUT(pte)

-    Macro to check if given piece is a Scout.
+    Macro to check if given piece is any Scout, with or without a tag.

     :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is any Scout, regardless of its tag, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_JUST_GRENADIER(pte)

+    Macro to check if given piece is just a Grenadier, without any tag.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is just a Grenadier, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_GRENADIER_CAN_RUSH(pte)

+    Macro to check if given piece is a Grenadier, which can also rush.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is a Grenadier which can rush, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_GRENADIER_RUSHED_PREVIOUS(pte)

+    Macro to check if given piece is a Grenadier, which rushed in a previous turn.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
+    :returns: :c:data:`true` if piece is a Grenadier, which rushed in a previous turn, :c:data:`false` otherwise.

+.. c:macro:: CC_PIECE_IS_GRENADIER_RUSHED_CURRENT(pte)

+    Macro to check if given piece is a Grenadier, which rushed in current turn.

+    :param pte: A piece, :c:type:`CcPieceTagType` value.
-    :returns: :c:data:`true` if piece is a Scout, :c:data:`false` otherwise.
+    :returns: :c:data:`true` if piece is a Grenadier, which rushed in current turn, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_IS_GRENADIER(pte)

-    Macro to check if given piece is a Grenadier.
+    Macro to check if given piece is any Grenadier, with or without a tag.

     :param pte: A piece, :c:type:`CcPieceTagType` value.
-    :returns: :c:data:`true` if piece is a Grenadier, :c:data:`false` otherwise.
+    :returns: :c:data:`true` if piece is a Grenadier, regardless of its tag, :c:data:`false` otherwise.

 .. c:macro:: CC_PIECE_IS_SERPENT(pte)